otmorales23/so-you-think-you-can-code/README.md

   Oliver Terry-Morales

   ## Email
-  If you have any questions please don't hesitate to reach out either via email at oliverwills0227@gmail.com or you can reach me via my LinkedIn profile at https://linkedin.com/otmorales23
+  If you have any questions please don't hesitate to reach out either via email at oliverwills0227@gmail.com or you can reach me via my [LinkedIn profile.](https://www.linkedin.com/in/otmorales23/)

   ## GitHub
   https://github.com/otmorales23